SolraBizna/liso/README.md

 # Legalese

-Liso is copyright 2022, Solra Bizna, and licensed under either of:
+Liso is copyright 2022 and 2023, Solra Bizna, and licensed under either of:

  * Apache License, Version 2.0
    ([LICENSE-APACHE](LICENSE-APACHE) or